ezralazuardy/xmrig/README.md

 # 🪙 xmrig

-A custom configured xmrig cypto miner that work best in cloud.
+A custom configured xmrig cypto miner that work best in linux cloud.

 ### Requirements